jeff-hykin/xd_lang/documentation/XD_functionality.md

 - how to handle the unrary `-` operator
 - a way to dynamically get a atom-method

+# Considerations
+- allow the `if 1 = 2 Then:` syntax by searching for the next caps-word and not allowing lowercase words inbetween unless inside ()'s
+- remove the _ from variable names and atoms
+- add the "key" literal such as \key where each one is perfectly unique.
+Or maybe better, find a way to pervent/detect/report library overlaps by seeing what a library changes
+- ask people:
+  - what is a good variable name that contains a number
+  - when would interpolation not work as a replacement for backslash-escape
+- unevaled code syntax, maybe {}, if (1 = 2)then{ a << 10 }
+- deconstruction syntax
+  { a , b } = listThingy
+  [ a , b ] = listThingy

 # Punctuation
 All of the punctuation can be changed/swapped, but can't be removed.
 This includes comments, list start/end, hashmap start/end, function calls, and line separators.